 3. Plan for action.

-When goals are not specified, action easily becomes inaction.
+When goals are not specified, action can be harder to initiate.
 It’s easy to have a generic message – “We need your donation!
 Help us raise money!”
 But how?
 In what ways?
 Laying out tangible steps and goals will help eliminate any apathy roadblocks.
 Some people just need clear direction.

 Tailor your message from a generic message – Let’s feed the world!